ortuno/website/README.md

 # Contact

+We invite anyone to collaborate, so fork the website and commit your pull request and become either a contributor or reviwer by [filling your information](https://github.com/ML4MX/website/issues/8)

 If you have a question or comment that might be relevant to other people, please open an [issue](https://github.com/ML4MX/website/issues).

 If you have any specific questions about the information of this repository, you can contact Miguel P Xochicale ( [github.com/mxochicale](https://github.com/mxochicale),  [website](http://mxochicale.github.io) ).